Elections in the Roman Republic

 There were no political parties in the republic.
 Candidates campaigned largely on their own personal virtue, personal or family reputation, or gifts distributed to voters.
 Reflecting the unpredictability of elections, bribes given to voters in the form of money, food, and games were a common and burdensome campaign expense.
-Regardless, those with a family reputation in politics (ie the nobiles) – and a family name that could be recognised by the voters – regularly dominated electoral results.
+Regardless, those with a family reputation in politics (the nobiles) – and a family name that could be recognised by the voters – regularly dominated electoral results.

 Roman elections, while extremely important for political life because no legislation could be passed without the initiative of a magistrate, were not representative of the citizenry.
 The malapportionment of the comitia centuriata weighted the 193 centuries, each of which received one vote, strongly towards the old and rich.
 The comitia tributa gave each of the 35 tribes the same vote even if the number of voters within them was wildly different.
 Moreover, because all public affairs were conducted in person, poorer people from the countryside unable to take the time off to travel to Rome were unable to exercise their rights.
-And even though all freed slaves became citizens on manumission, they were confined to the four "urban" tribes regardless of actual residence, limiting their voice in politics.
-Scholars have estimated that, in the late republic, turnout could not have been more than about 10 per cent.
+Although all freed slaves became citizens on manumission, they were confined to the four "urban" tribes regardless of actual residence, limiting their voice in politics.
+Scholars have estimated that in the late republic turnout could not have been more than about 10 per cent.

 After the fall of the republic and the establishment of the Roman Empire, elections – thoroughly dominated by the emperor's influence – initially continued.
-However, during the reign of Tiberius, the power of nomination was transferred to the senate.
-Then on, with a short interlude under Caligula, all magistrates were nominated in a list that was then inevitably confirmed by an assembly.
+During the reign of Tiberius, the power of nomination was transferred to the senate.
+From then on, with a short interlude under Caligula, all magistrates were nominated in a list that was then inevitably confirmed by an assembly.
 After some time, this too was abolished.
-Elections at the municipal level, conducted under bylaws which were generally modelled on the republican constitution, however, continued well into the first and second centuries AD.
+Elections at the municipal level, however, conducted under bylaws generally modelled on the republican constitution, continued well into the first and second centuries AD.